kylejlin/dobutsu_shogi_2024/README.md

 Row zero is defined as the active player's home row.
 For columns, the direction of counting doesn't matter due to horizontal symmetry.
-If the chick is in the hand, the column field is `0b11` and the row field is `0b00`.
+If the chick is in the hand, the both the row field and the column field are `0b11`.
 This convention is used for all pieces.

 The promotion bit is `1` if the chick is promoted, and `0` if the chick is not promoted.